scottish-government-design-system/designsystem.gov.scot/styles/base-grid/index.md

 ## Why we use this pattern

-If a page contains lots of unrelated content, using a uniform grid layout can make it easier for users to browse a high number of content options than a less rigid design.
+If a page contains lots of unrelated content, using a uniform grid layout can make it easier for users to browse many content options than a less rigid design.

-The grid design can also make it easier for different designers or developers to work on the same page, as they can work on different sections of the grid.
+The grid design can also make it easier for different designers or developers to work on the same page.
+It means they can work on different sections of the grid at the same time.

 ## Demo